Environmental Health & Safety

 All Tennessee Technological University offices will remain in operation during inclement weather to ensure continuity of services and to meet the needs of our students.
 In extreme weather conditions, classes and exams on campus and at off-campus locations may be rescheduled or cancelled while the university is open.

-In accordance with TBR policy, faculty, administrators and staff of Tennessee Tech are expected to make every reasonable effort to be at their work assignment on time, taking into consideration the personal risk involved.
+Faculty, administrators and staff of Tennessee Tech are expected to make every reasonable effort to be at their work assignment on time, taking into consideration the personal risk involved.
 Administrators or staff employees who anticipate arriving late, or not arriving at work at all, should notify their immediate supervisor of this fact as soon as possible and request annual leave for the period of absence.
 If faculty members must be absent from assigned classes due to inclement weather, it is their responsibility to notify the appropriate chairperson and/or dean.

 28.1.2 The decision to cancel off-campus classes will be made by the Vice President for Academic Affairs in close consultation with the Vice President of Extended Programs and Regional Development and the coordinators of the off-campus centers.
 The information will then be disseminated by the coordinators as quickly as possible by whatever means are available in the vicinity of the affected center.

 At times it may be necessary for the President to declare specific hours as emergency closing as the result of inclement weather or other emergency situations.
 In such cases, regular full-time and part-time employees on the active payroll who are scheduled to work during the declared times of closing will be granted time off from work with pay.
 Employees who are not scheduled to work will not be paid for the emergency closing.
 Clerical and support personnel required to work to keep essential services functioning will receive extra compensation.
 Administrative personnel required to work will receive equal time off for hours worked.